Hardcoreprawn/architecture/input/posts/principles/Control-Technical-Diversity.md

 ## Statement

-We try to use a limited number of technologies to reduce the cost of maintaining expertise in and connectivity between multiple systems.
-By doing so, we minimize the complexity of our systems and reduce costs.
+We try to use a limited number of technologies to reduce the cost of maintaining expertise and connectivity between multiple systems.
+By doing so, we minimise the complexity of our systems and reduce costs.

 ## Rationale

-When companies use too many different technologies to do things, it can be very expensive to keep everything working together.
-So, companies try to use fewer technologies to make things simpler and cheaper.
-This way, they can save money and make things work better.
-It’s like having fewer toys to play with so you don’t have to worry about cleaning them away.
+When companies use too many different technologies to do things, keeping everything working together becomes hard.
+Try to use fewer technologies to make things simpler and cheaper.
+This way, we can save money and make things work better.

 ## Implications

-Let's be clear, we like diversity.
-But technical diversity is different, as it's more about the ecosystem of compatibility, than any intrinsic bias.
-We want to choose a simple path and different vendors will complicate matters, standards and interoperability.
-So we are careful with who we pick and who we invite in, as we all want an easier life, with less waste.
+Let's be clear; we like diversity.
+But technical variety is different, as it's more about the ecosystem of compatibility than any intrinsic bias.
+We want to choose a simple path, and various vendors will complicate matters, standards and interoperability.
+So we are careful with who we pick and who we invite in, as we all want a more leisurely life with less waste.

-* When we choose which technologies to use, we have to follow certain rules.
+* When choosing which technologies to use, we must follow specific rules.
 * These rules help us choose technologies that work well together and are easy to use.
-* If we need to use a new technology that is not in the rules, we have to make sure it works with the other technologies we are already using.
+* If we need to use a new technology that is not in the rules, we must ensure it works with the other technologies we already use.
-* We also have to make sure it will make things better or easier and not harder.
+* We also have to make sure it will make things better or more straightforward and not more complicated.

 ## Rules for technical choices